What Causes an Oil Pan to Leak?

 Smoke coming from under the hood is always a bad thing.
 An engine oil leak is one of several reasons why you may see smoke.

 There are cases where the oil drips onto the hot exhaust, causing the oil to vaporize almost instantly.
+This isn’t something that happens due to an oil pan leak, however, unless the leak is bad enough that the oil blows back on the exhaust while driving.

 How to Fix an Oil Pan Leak